 Developing memorable experiences through Physical Education, having a positive impact on all areas of the child’s life and enabling them to take responsibility for their own learning and the world around them.

-Sandcross School believes passionately that we deliver a high-quality Physical Education teaching and learning programme in an environment that is safe and supportive.
-This is essential so that children can maximise their physical, emotional development and good health.
+Physical Education is essential so that children can maximise their physical, emotional development and the principle that we all need to be healthy.
 PE can embed values that our children can carry forward for the rest of their lives.
-We want to motivate young people to work together, to develop their strengths, and to address any weaknesses.
+The lessons will involve exploration and problem solving so that the children can work independently but motivate them to work interdependently to achieve goals.
+PE tasks will develop the child to be resilient to face future challenges.
 So along with competition, any team building exercise should encourage collaboration and cooperation.
 Our curriculum aims to improve the health and wellbeing of all, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.

 Our PE curriculum is designed to challenge, develop and nurture the “Whole Child‟ with a mission of “Inspiring Lifelong Success‟.